Kelly Rowland: 2002–2006: Simply Deep and Destiny Fulfilled

 In July 2005, Rowland starred opposite Duane Martin and Shemar Moore in the romantic comedy The Seat Filler, which grossed $17.9 million worldwide.
 She played Jhnelle, a pop star who falls for an awards-show seat filler whom she mistakes for a high-profile entertainment attorney.
 After a three-year hiatus that involved concentration on individual solo projects, Rowland rejoined Beyoncé and Michelle Williams for Destiny's Child's final studio album Destiny Fulfilled, released on November 15, 2004.
 The album hit number two on the Billboard 200 and spawned the top-five singles "Lose My Breath" and "Soldier", which features T.I. and Lil Wayne.
 The following year, Destiny's Child embarked on a worldwide concert tour, Destiny Fulfilled ...
 And Lovin' It.
 During the last stop of the European tour in Barcelona, Spain, on June 11, Rowland announced that they would disband following the North American leg of the tour.
 Destiny's Child released their first compilation album Number 1's on October 25 in the US, which peaked at number one on the Billboard 200.
 On March 28, 2006, Destiny's Child accepted a star on the Hollywood Walk of Fame.

 After Hurricane Katrina in 2005, Rowland and Beyoncé founded the Survivor Foundation, a charitable entity set up to provide transitional housing for victims and storm evacuees in the Houston, Texas area.
 The Survivor Foundation extended the philanthropic mission of the Knowles-Rowland Center for Youth, a multi-purpose community outreach facility in downtown Houston.
-Rowland and Beyoncé lent their voices to a collaboration with Kitten Sera, entitled "All That I'm Lookin for".
+Rowland and Beyoncé lent their voices to a collaboration with Kitten Sera, titled "All That I'm Lookin for".
 The song appeared on The Katrina CD album, whose proceeds went to the Recording Artists for Hope organization.
 Rowland returned to television in 2006, playing Tammy Hamilton, in the sixth season of UPN sitcom Girlfriends.
 Rowland initially hoped her three-episode stint would expand to a larger recurring role, but as the show was moved to The CW Television Network the following year, plans for a return eventually went nowhere.